Login

 9. Germany

-All employees are entitled to 5.6 weeks of paid annual leave, although this is calculated differently depending on the number of days worked per week.
-Full-time employees are entitled to 28 days of paid annual leave per year.
-This is the maximum amount of paid annual leave.
-Other employees can calculate their annual leave entitlement with the following equation: number of days worked per week x 5.6 = paid annual leave.
-To better understand their paid annual leave, consider contacting an employer of record in the UK.
+In the UK, most employees are entitled to 5.6 weeks of paid annual leave provided they work a 5-day week.
+However, actual leave entitlements are calculated differently depending on the number of days worked per week.
+Full-time employees are entitled to 28 days of paid annual leave per year, which is the maximum amount of paid annual leave.
+Employees in the UK (or their employers) can calculate the entitlement by multiplying the number of days worked per week by 5.6.11 The UK government also provides an entitlement calculator for this purpose.12

 Omnipresent Tailors Your Remote Team’s Benefits Packages & Annual Leave

-Regardless of where your remote employees are based, Omnipresent can help you employ them compliantly.
-We make sure all employment contracts meet local standards and that your staff get the benefits - and leave - they are entitled to.
 As all countries have their own annual leave standards, we help you ascertain each remote employee’s entitlement AND help you build a company standard of care across your team.

 By tailoring benefits packages for each remote talent on your behalf, our team ensures that all your staff are receiving the same standardised amount of support and time off.
 With a fool-proof employment contract and the right amount of time to rest and replenish, your remote staff can commit themselves whole-heartedly to your company’s growth.